cjus/node-neo4j-presentation/presentation/readme.md

 # Graphs, GraphDBs and JavaScript

+In this presentation we're going to look at Graph Databases.
+Before we explore them, we'll consider the importance of graphs and the underlying data structure that allows GraphDBs to exist.

 Undoubtedly you're familiar with graphs - those charts showing colored bars, pie slices and points along a line.
 They're great data visualization tools that are designed to quickly convey information.
 In this presentation, we won't concern ourselves with those types of graphs.

 <img src="not-these-graphs.png" width="400"/>